sopra-fs22-group-36/screw-your-neighbor-server/README.md

 | [CustomMethodSecurity ExpressionHandler](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/security/expressions/CustomMethodSecurityExpressionRoot.java) | isOwnCard: Card entity belongs to the hand of a player. | Whether a card can be read or updated depends on the ownership of the card.                         | CardValidator<br/>CardSerializer |

 ### Serialization/Deserialization
 Data transfer is done with Jackson JSON serializer and deserializer.
-Only for transfer of card objects the serializer is overwritten by a special serializer ([CardSerializer](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/serialization/CardSerializer.java)).
+For transfer of card objects the serializer is overwritten by a special serializer ([CardSerializer](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/serialization/CardSerializer.java)).
 The reason for that is that displaying cards to a user depends on the round.
 Normally players can see their own cards and cards of the other players